 Hewlett Packard 9810A Programmable Calculator

 The 9800-series calculators from Hewlett Packard proved to be the undoing of one of HP's competitors in the high-end calculator business, Wang Laboratories.
-The predecessors to HP's 9800-series machines, the 9100A and 9100B, forced Wang Labs to come up with a new series of high-end calculators to regain the market share that the 9100's stole from Wang's earlier 300-series calculators, such as the Wang 360SE.
+The predecessors to HP's 9800-series machines, the 9100A and 9100B, forced Wang Labs to come up with a new series of high-end calculators to regain the market share that the 9100's took away from Wang's earlier 300-series calculators, such as the Wang 360SE.
 Wang Labs' 700-series calculators, such as the Wang 720C were this response.
-While the Wang 700-series calculators were quite powerful, just as Wang's new machines got solidly into the marketplace, HP hit Wang hard with the introduction of the 9800-series calculators.
+While the Wang 700-series calculators were very powerful, just as Wang's new machines got solidly into the marketplace, HP hit Wang hard with the introduction of the 9800-series calculators.
 While Wang did introduce some less-expensive follow-on machines to the 700-series calculators, they never really recovered in the calculator marketplace, and quietly exited the calculator marketplace in the late 1970's, moving into word processing and small computer systems.
 Today, Hewlett Packard is one of the few survivors in the calculator business, a testimony to their strategy and innovation back in the early days of the high-end calculator wars.

 The 4-board CPU engine common to the 9810, 9820, and 9830